tpdorsey/tpd-blog/content/Terms_of_Service.md

 title: Terms of Service
 date: 2013-01-03
-category: opinion
+category: Opinion
-tags: tech, business
+tags: Tech, Business
 summary: Online services are going to steal all of our content and use it to enrich themselves.
 Or maybe they're not.
 Some thoughts on copyright, online services, and TOS language.